-The SNUG Social Work program will allow the SNUG program to address trauma experienced by program participants and staff and improve access to victim services in the SNUG cities.
+The SNUG Social Work program will allow the SNUG program to address trauma experienced by program participants and staff and improve access to services for survivors and victims of crime in the SNUG cities.
 By hiring social workers at each site, the program will be equipped to better address the constant exposure to violence that affects youth and families served by the program, their communities, and SNUG staff.